BIG changes here at Singing Horse Ranch and the previously unthinkable has just occurred…

 But as this second winter got underway, I felt again the intense desire to move them inland (dry, snow, cheaper hay – no manure management!) for the winter.
 I had tried repeatedly to look for a property inland that I could lease and had placed an ad online – I was willing to be separated from these amazing beings to spare us all the misery of another winter in lock-down, stink and mud.
 But… yet again, nothing panned out.
 The universe remained mute.

-If you watched last week’s video on the messages from Aude’s hoof abscess and the parallels between Aude’s colt Juno and my own son, Hugo, then you’ll already understand the concept of the herd being intimately linked to my human family.
+If you read last week’s post on the messages from Aude’s hoof abscess and the parallels between Aude’s colt Juno and my own son, Hugo, then you’ll already understand the concept of the herd being intimately linked to my human family.
 And the way our animal family are often spiritual guides and helpers for us.

-There are many variables that led to my big decision to move Jax, Juno and Montaro inland to Kesia Nagata’s ranch in Northern BC and the three of us (Kesia, Güliz and I) are doing a podcast next week to fill you in on ALL the magical things that are happening, all the threads of this tapestry and WHY.
+There are many variables that led to my big decision to move Jax, Juno and Montaro inland to Kesia Nagata’s ranch in Northern BC.
 But for now, I just want to let you know that the lads – of their own choice and free will – got on a trailer for a 2-day trek North to 500 acres in the Kispiox Valley.

 When I booked the trailer, I actually didn’t know WHO was going to get on the trailer.
 Just that this was the right thing to do, at this time.
 If the mamas and babies had gone, the trailer had enough room for 5 horses – so I didn’t even know how many horses would be leaving.
 I spent 2 weeks before the trailer arrived crying, off and on, as I meditated and talked with the herd and as it became increasingly likely that it wasn’t the mustangs who wanted to go…